tjbindseil/Noah_weather_wizard/docs/initial_plan.md

 ### Weather Forecast Data
-In order to get the data and make the decision on where the weather is good/bad/ugly, we will be fetching data from the Naurtional Weather Service.
+In order to get the data and make the decision on where the weather is good/bad/ugly, we will be fetching data from the National Weather Service.
 This requires us to request metadata for a lat/long point, and then that metadata will provide URLs that will in turn provide the forecast.
 (A sequence diagram would probably help here...).

 These APIs are rate limited, and the python POC would occasionally (ie inconsistantly and unrepeatably) fail.
 But, even if